-Edward graduated from the University of Birmingham in 2013 with a First Class (hons) Sports Therapy degree.
-Upon which he accepted an academic position with University College Birmingham teaching on the BSc and FdSc Sports Therapy programmes.
-In 2019, Edward completed his master’s in Teaching and Learning in Higher Education at the University of Birmingham and a master’s in Clinical Trials from the London School of Hygiene and Tropical Medicine, both with Distinction.
+In 2019, Edward continued his academic pursuits, completing his Master’s in Teaching and Learning in Higher Education at the University of Birmingham and a Master’s in Clinical Trials at the London School of Hygiene and Tropical Medicine, both of which he completed with Distinction.

 PhD Student, (Current)